Welcome, creative thinkers!

 Overall, headless commerce architecture offers retailers greater flexibility, scalability, and customization options for their online stores.

-Customers directly interact with elements of a user interface across sales channels that front-end layers, such as presentation and site layout.
+Customers directly interact with user interface elements across sales channels that are front-end layers, such as presentation and site layout.
 The website’s back-end includes functional layers, while commercial headless commerce separates customer experiences from back-end operations.

 2. Headless APIs